 Customization of the Sigfox module for production testing

 Radiocrafts developed a FW variant of the SIG module firmware (Sigfox protocol) where we added another radio protocol to be used in production test, as Sigfox did not provide any local gateway or SLIC at that time.

 The new customized module was using the same certified Sigfox stack as the original, therefore saving a lot of time to provide a solution that could help the client get to the market in a short time.

 Prototype PCBA for a stand-alone 169 MHz transmitter

 A client wanted to add short range radio functionality to their existing gateway design.
 The gateway already had a USB port, and this was considered to be a good option to add the radio link with no modifications to the existing hardware.
-The main challenge, versus the existing Development Board, in the new compact form factor was the antenna design.
+The main challenge for the existing Development Board in the new compact form factor was the antenna design.
 Since the range requirement was not very stringent in this application, a chip antenna was chosen.
-The antenna was matched to the operating frequency, all within the space of a typical USB stick plastic casing.
-Later the design has been modified to support almost any radio module between 169 MHz and 2.45 GHz.
+The antenna was matched to the operating frequency all within the space of a typical USB stick plastic casing.
+Later the design had been modified to support almost any radio module between 169 MHz and 2.45 GHz.

 Gateway expansion board

 The IESM board, a gateway expansion board, was originally designed as a custom request.
 It includes a PCBA design and standard Radiocrafts module.